run-x/opta-docs/content/en/docs/Getting started/_index.md

 This step will create an EKS cluster for you and set up VPC, networking and various other infrastructure pieces transparently.

-_Note: using a domain needs extra setup, please check out the [Ingress docs](/docs/tutorials/ingress)._
+_Note: while we create the "domain" setting it up so that it actually receives internet traffic and has ssl takes some extra steps, please check out the [Ingress docs](/docs/tutorials/ingress)._

 ## Service creation
 In this step we will create a service with your application's logic.